Ada Flatman: Activism

 In the following year, Flatman became the honorary secretary for the WSPU in Cheltenham.
+Shortly after her appointment, Flatman organised for Emmeline Pankhurst, Evelyn Sharp and Constance Lytton to visit and deliver talks in Cheltenham.
+The talks were well attended and reported on by the local and regional press, particularly Lytton's comment that women's rights in Britain were "still in the Stone Age".
+Flatman also started organising local "at homes".

-Emmeline Pankhurst visited Cheltenham shortly after her appointment and she had also started organising local "at homes".
-When the Liberal Government Minister Charles Hobhouse spoke in Gloucester's Shire Hall, Flatmen vainly tried to ask him questions about women's suffrage; she was ejected.
+When the 1911 census was taken, Flatman organised "a midnight super party" at her home at Bedford Lodge, College Road, Gloucestershire, so that a group of suffragettes could evade enumeration.
+When the Liberal Government Minister Charles Hobhouse spoke in Gloucester's Shire Hall, Flatman vainly tried to ask him questions about women's suffrage but was ejected.

+Move to the United States

 When the First World War started in 1914, the leading suffrage organisations agreed to suspend their protest until the war was over.
 Many activists disagreed; Flatman, living in Bristol, was one, joining the Women's Emergency Corps, founded by Evelina Haverfield.
 She decided to carry on her work in the United States, emigrating to work for Alice Paul's newspaper The Suffragist in 1915, becoming its business and advertising manager.

 Flatman was in Chicago in 1916, working as an outdoor organiser for the Women's Party Convention taking place there.
 The New York Herald stated that she inaugurated the campaign of erecting billboards singlehandedly; noting that she did so dressed wholly in the suffrage colour of purple.
 The report further noted that Flatman was directing anti-Wilson billboard squads throughout the suffrage states with a view to them pasting a total of one million.

+Later life

 After the war, Flatman was keen to continue her suffrage work, but organisations in America and South Africa did not accept her offers of assistance.
 Full women's suffrage was achieved in the U.S. in 1920 and in the UK in 1928.
-Flatman returned to England in the 1930s, and was a peace campaigner, and supported the work of Edith How-Martyn in documenting the movement in the Suffragette Fellowship.
-Flatman left £25 in her will (out of an estate of £250) to the fellowship.
+Flatman returned to England in the 1930s, and was a peace campaigner.
 Flatman died in Eastbourne, Sussex, in 1952.

 Legacy

+Flatman supported the work of Edith How-Martyn in documenting the movement in the Suffragette Fellowship.
+She left £25 in her will (out of an estate of £250) to the fellowship.

 Flatman's reminiscences were recorded by the BBC.
-She had also kept a scrapbook of her suffrage adventures, now held by the Museum of London.
+She had also kept a scrapbook of her suffrage adventures, now held by the Museum of London, and also donated a breakfast loaf that she had brought out from Holloway Prison and preserved as a relic of the cause.